 SECTION 4.
 ADVISEMENT UPON RELEASE OR AT SENTENCING.

-- (a) Within 30 days before an individual is released from imprisonment or other incarceration based on conviction of a crime, the officer or agency releasing the individual shall provide written notice that collateral sanctions and disqualifications may apply to the individual because of the conviction.
-The notice must include a copy of, or information on how to obtain, the Compendium of Collateral Sanctions and Provisions for Relief referred to in Section 3(d). - (b) If an individual convicted of a crime is not sentenced to a term of imprisonment or other incarceration, the court at the time of sentencing shall provide written notice that collateral sanctions and disqualifications may apply to the individual because of the conviction.
-The notice must include a copy of, or information on how to obtain, the Compendium of Collateral Sanctions and Provisions for Relief referred to in Section 3(d).
+Within 30 days before a person convicted of a crime is released from prison or jail or, if the person is not sentenced to prison or jail, at the time of sentencing, the officer or agency releasing or sentencing the offender shall provide written notice to the offender that collateral sanctions and disqualifications may apply to the offender because of the offender's conviction.
+The notice must include a copy of, or information on how to obtain, the [insert name of state] Compendium of Collateral Sanctions and Provisions for Relief referred to in Section 3(d).